hpc-carpentry/tuning_lammps/_episodes/01-why-bother-with-performance.md

 >>    distributed across those cores...but you need to ensure they are being used!
 >> 2. No, increasing simulation walltime only increases the possible duration the code
 >     will run for.
 It does not improve the code performance.
->> 3. Yes, IO is a very common *bottleneck* in software, it can be very expensive in
+>> 3. Yes, IO is a very common *bottleneck* in software, it can be very expensive (in
->>    terms of time to write files.
+>>    terms of time) to write files.
 Reducing the frequency of file writing can have a
 >>    surprisingly large impact.
 >> 4. Yes, the faster the computer, the faster the code can run.
 However, you may not be
->>    able to find a computer with higher flops.
+>>    able to find a computer with higher flops, since higher individual CPU flops need
+>>    disproportionately more power to run (so are not well suited to an HPC system).
+>>
+>>    In an HPC system, you will usually find a *lot* of lower flop cores because they
+>>    make sense in terms of the use of electrical energy.
+This surprises people because
+>>    when they move to an HPC system, they may initially find that their code is slower
+>>    rather than faster.
+However, this is usually not about the resources but managing
+>>    their understanding and expectations of them.
 >>
 >> As you can see, there are a lot of right answers, however some methods work better
 >> than others, and it can entirely depend on the problem you are trying to solve.